Skip to Content

 Heart attack symptoms

 When blood is prevented from reaching the heart, usually due to a clot, it causes a heart attack.
 The longer this goes untreated, the more damage occurs.
+Knowing the signs of a heart attack can help save your own or a loved one's life.

-The following may indicate a heart attack:
+The following symptoms may indicate a heart attack:

-• Chest discomfort, including pressure, squeezing, fullness or pain that lasts for more than a few minutes or that subsides and then returns
+• Chest discomfort, including pressure, squeezing, fullness or pain

 • Indigestion or gastric fullness that is not relieved by antacids